William-Le-Gavrian/efrei-angular-project/README.md

   npm run build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+This will compile the project and store the build artifacts in the `dist/` directory.

 If you want to build the project for production in order to run it with http-server :